As the sun peered out above the Atlantic Ocean, the wheels of my Dad’s 1951 PA-20 (Piper Pacer) spun free of the runway in St. Augustine, Florida.

 “Ah ha!” he exclaimed.
 “The damn baffle has broken off and is blocking the stack.”

 “What?”
 I asked.

-Since we were in Tuskegee, Dad called the commandant of the Tuskegee Institute, a General he had met on some previous occasion.
+Since we were in Tuskegee, Dad called the commandant of the Tuskegee Institute, a General he had met on an earlier adventure.
 As luck would have it, the General was in and gracious enough to take time for us.
-After lunch, the General treated us to a tour and the proud history of the Institute.
+After lunch, we were treated to a VIP tour and the proud history of the Institute.

 And, if you have a story of your own to contribute, please click HERE.